 CapTouch™ Programmable Controller for Single-Electrode Capacitance Sensors

-The AD7147 is an integrated CDC with on-chip environmental calibration.
-The CDC has 13 inputs channeled through a switch matrix to a 16-bit, 250 kHz sigma-delta (Σ-Δ) converter.
+The AD7148 is an integrated capacitance-to-digital converter (CDC) with on-chip environmental calibration.
+The CDC has 8 inputs channeled through a switch matrix to a 16-bit, 250 kHz sigma-delta (Σ-Δ) converter.
 The CDC is capable of sensing changes in the capacitance of the external sensors and uses this information to register a sensor activation.
+The external sensors can be arranged as a series of buttons, as a scroll bar or wheel, or as a combination of sensor types.
 By programming the registers, the user has full control over the CDC setup.

 High resolution sensors require minor software to run on the host processor.

-The AD7147 is designed for single electrode capacitance sensors (grounded sensors).
-There is an active shield output to minimize noise pickup in the sensor.
+The AD7148 is designed for single electrode capacitance sensors (grounded sensors.)
+There is an active shield output to minimize noise pick-up in the sensor.
+For floating, or two electrode sensors, use the AD7143.

-The AD7147 has on-chip calibration logic to compensate for changes in the ambient environment.
-The calibration sequence is performed automatically and at continuous intervals as long as the sensors are not touched.
-This ensures that there are no false or nonregistering touches on the external sensors due to a changing environment.
+The AD7148 has on-chip calibration logic to account for changes in the ambient environment.
+The calibration sequence is performed automatically and at continuous intervals, while the sensors are not active.
+This ensures that there are no false or non-registering touches on the external sensors due to a changing environment.

-The AD7147 has an SPI-compatible serial interface, and the AD7147-1 has an I2C®-compatible serial interface.
-Both parts have an interrupt output, as well as a GPIO.
-There is a VDRIVE pin to set the voltage level for the serial interface independent of VCC.
+The AD7148 has an I2C-compatible serial interface, as well as interrupt output.
+There is a VDRIVE pin to set the voltage level for the serial interface independently from VCC.

-The AD7147 is available in a 24-lead, 4 mm × 4 mm LFCSP and operates from a 2.6 V to 3.6 V supply.
-The operating current con-sumption in low power mode is typically 26 μA for 13 sensors.
+The AD7148 is available in a 16-lead, 4 mm × 4 mm LFCSP and operates from a 2.6 V to 3.6 V supply.
+The operating current consumption in low power mode is typically 26 μA.